 Health Informatics - Binder Ready, 2nd Edition

 Awarded second place in the 2017 AJN Book of the Year Awards in the Information Technology category.
-See how information technology intersects with health care!
-Health Informatics: An Interprofessional Approach, 2nd Edition prepares you for success in today’s technology-filled healthcare practice.
+Show students how information technology intersects with health care.
+Health Informatics: An Interprofessional Approach, 2nd Edition prepares your students for success in today’s technology-filled healthcare practice.
 Concise coverage includes information systems and applications such as electronic health records, clinical decision support, telehealth, ePatients, and social media tools, as well as system implementation.
 New to this edition are topics including data science and analytics, mHealth, principles of project management, and contract negotiations.
-Written by expert informatics educators Ramona Nelson and Nancy Staggers, this edition enhances the book that won a 2013 American Journal of Nursing Book of the Year award!
+It’s no surprise that this unique text won a 2013 American Journal of Nursing Book of the Year award!

 - Experts from a wide range of health disciplines cover the latest on the interprofessional aspects of informatics — a key Quality and Safety Education for Nurses (QSEN) initiative and a growing specialty area in nursing.